nabab/bbn-js/doc/md/object.md

 # object.js

-## Object functions.
+## Objects and arrays operations.

 - **bbn.fn.arrayFromProp(arr, prop)**

-  __Returns an array of the same length but filtered,.__
+  __Returns an array of the same size made of the given property's values.__

-  containing only the values ​​contained in the properties of the objects present in the array.

   * __arr__ _Array_
   * __prop__ _String_